Thunderbolts (comics): Changes

 While exploring their new headquarters, the Thunderbolts discovered Ogre.
 Ogre was a former member of the villainous Factor Three, the original owners of the base.
 Factor Three made Ogre the new base caretaker after they disbanded.
 This also left him with custody of Humus Sapien, a dangerous mutant teenager that Factor Three had kidnapped and placed in suspended animation.

 Ogre was accepted as a member of the Thunderbolts.
 Soon after, Techno attacked him, placed him in stasis, and assumed his identity.
 At the same time, MACH-1 was freed from prison in exchange for stealing some top secret weapons technology from evil industrialist Justin Hammer.
 MACH-1 returned to the Thunderbolts after gaining his freedom thanks to Hawkeye making a deal with the Commission that had released him that he would continue officially serving his sentence while returning to the team.
 Upon his return, Techno upgraded MACH-1's armor, and used another device to change his features so that others wouldn't realize he was the same person as the original identity.
 MACH-1 was now MACH-2.

-During this time, the Thunderbolts joined forces with the Avengers against the latest plan of Count Nefaria, as he intended to detonate an ionic bomb, which will transform millions of people into an ionic state which he can then control, perceiving it as the best way to guarantee that he receives the respect that he feels he deserves.
-The two teams are drawn into this plan when Nefaria uses his new control of ionic energy to take control of the heroes Wonder Man and Atlas, intending to use them to kill the Avengers.
-Despite his power, he is stopped by the combined efforts of the Avengers, the Thunderbolts, and Madame Masque, Masque using a weapon she had developed to disrupt Nefaria's own ionic energy so that the heroes can defeat him.
+During this time, the Thunderbolts joined forces with the Avengers against the latest plan of Count Nefaria, as he intended to detonate an ionic bomb, which would transform millions of people into an ionic state which he could then control, perceiving this to be the best way to guarantee that he received the respect that he felt he deserved.
+The two teams were drawn into this plan when Nefaria used his new control of ionic energy to take control of the heroes Wonder Man and Atlas, intending to use them to kill the Avengers.
+Despite his power, he was stopped by the combined efforts of the Avengers, the Thunderbolts, and Madame Masque.
+Mademe Masque used a weapon she had developed to disrupt Nefaria's own ionic energy so that the heroes could defeat him.

 Meanwhile, Moonstone found herself going through changes.
 She fell in love with Hawkeye.
 Soon after, she learned that the spirit of the Kree Moonstone that powered her tried to make her a more honest person.
 This conflicted with her naturally amoral personality, and slowly made her insane.

 The Thunderbolts faced many more challenges.
 Henry Gyrich sought to destroy the team and Hawkeye.
 Gyrich changed a brainwashed Jack Monroe into the new Scourge.
 The Scourge then attempted to assassinate the Thunderbolts one by one.
 First he killed Jolt.
 He then traveled to South America and apparently killed Baron Zemo.
 After this, Scourge broke into the Thunderbolts headquarters and destroyed the robotic Techno.
 He then killed Atlas by allowing the giant to implode into a storm of ionic energy.